jasonbot/weblog/content/engineering-virtues/passively-transparent.md

 One thing that is important to me as an engineer that I don't think I've seen put in writing is something I have distilled into the term _passively transparent_.

-It should be obvious to the people in leadership what is motiviating you to work and what you are working on (transparency), and it should not require an on-demand effort on your part to communicate this to them (passivity).
+It should be obvious to the people in leadership what is motivating you to work and what you are working on (transparency), and it should not require an on-demand effort on your part to communicate this to them (passivity).

 You should also be transparent for the reason that you are setting a baseline of what you are expecting to share with your manager: if they feel like you aren't giving good status it gives them tacit permission to ask _too many questions_ or _questions that are inappropriately deep_.
 Calibrate the level of communication by setting it yourself: keep your management at an arm's length in how they use your time and attention.
-"I refer you to this query on Github, which you may access at any time" when someone asks about your deliverables should be a response you aspire for and your leadership accepts.
+"I refer you to this query on GitHub, which you may access at any time" when someone asks about your deliverables should be a response you aspire for and your leadership accepts.

 A lot of the agile software movement and its offshoots attempt to codify and formalize processes of behavior that boil down to expressing these values: